 The lighting industry in general expects LED costs to come down quickly.
 Lighting Science Group, a company that develops and manufactures LED lighting, estimates a 50 percent price reduction within two years [source: Linden].
 Businesses, which have much more extreme lighting expenses and so can recoup upfront bulb expenditures very quickly, will likely flock to LEDs with that kind of price drop.
 However, homeowners may wait until the bulbs hit the $3 mark the Cambridge researchers are aiming for.

-For more information about LED light bulbs and related topics, look over the links on the next page.
+For more information about LED light bulbs and related topics, look over the links below.